 What if I don’t own all of these clothing items?

 Don’t worry, you can always rent sturdy hiking shoes, waterproof jacket and pants in the booking process.
 We do not rent gear from locations, it must be ordered in advance.

-As the success of the northern lights tour is heavily dependent on weather conditions, we reserve the right to cancel the northern lights part of the tour until 18:15 on the day of the tour.
+As the success of the northern lights tour is heavily dependent on weather conditions, we reserve the right to cancel the northern lights part of the tour until 18:15 on the day of the tour if the aurora forecast is not looking good.
 If the tour goes ahead and no northern lights are seen we offer clients the chance to join another evening’s departure free of charge upon availability.
-Note that you need to contact us at email@example.com to re-book.
+Note that you need to contact us at firstname.lastname@example.org to re-book.